Josesx506/Udacity_FS_nano/Course_Projects/06_capstone_project/Readme.md

 live-server # Launch the server from terminal

-1. Add userId to the Bookings db column
-2. Add user roles to event-container data.
-3. Users will only be able to view events that were created by that user

 ### Create a React app
 1. The name of the app is frontend - `npx create-react-app booking_app`